 I believe that if organizations start proactively managing the sustainability of their supply chains.
 They stand to benefit in the following ways multiple ways:

 - Compliance with regulations on responsible and sustainable procurement.

 - Avoiding Supply Chain Disruptions due to environmental, social, ethical and governance risks.

 - Create Sustainability Roadmap by using suppliers to improve overall sustainability of the organization.

 - Strengthen Supplier Relationships by helping them improve their sustainability.

 In the end, I believe more and more organizations should try to think beyond the sustainable procurement guidelines approach to maximize the benefits of their supply chain and strengthen the march towards sustainability.

-Sumit Kumar is the Head of Sustainability Research at Pure Research Private Limited, a procurement intelligence firm.
-Sumit helps buying organizations build sustainable supply chains by understanding the sustainability performance of their suppliers, and recommending corrective action based on category specific best practices.
+Pure Research Private Limited, a procurement intelligence firm, helps buying organizations build sustainable supply chains by understanding the sustainability performance of their suppliers, and recommending corrective action based on category specific best practices.